Estimated reading time: 5 minutes

 Evaluate your marketing efforts.

 Marketing is a vital component of any small business, including yours.
-It is the process of communicating the value of a product or service to customers.
+It is the process of communicating a product’s or service’s value to customers.
 Popular marketing strategies include advertising, public relations, direct mail, and social media marketing.
 Of course, an optimized website for search is a much-needed piece of the marketing mix in today’s digital business world.

 When evaluating your marketing efforts, there are many things to consider, but the most important thing is to ensure you consistently improve your marketing plan.
 And if your marketing is not generating a positive return on your investment, perhaps it is time to allocate your funds elsewhere.
 It is not uncommon for business owners to boost their marketing budgets in areas producing the best results and reduce or eliminate the strategies that are not helping drive revenues.